New to Train Sims?

 What’s the difference between downloads and boxed products?

 Some add-ons are only available as boxed software on CD or DVD while others are only available to download via the Internet.
 Many can be bought in either format, depending on your preference.
 Buying products by download is becoming increasingly popular thanks to the greater availability of fast broadband Internet access, and the downloading process is safe, secure and foolproof.
+The vast majority of our add-ons are now only available as downloads - it means you don't have to store lots of CD/DVD discs and their boxes, pay postage, or wait for the add-ons to be delivered in the postal system.

 Do I need to be a railway expert to enjoy train simulation?